-Occasionally you may find that only specific services within your server respond slowly, or have intermittent connection problems, while other services behave normally and without issue.
-This can lead to a frustrating situation where you cannot properly diagnose the behavior due to discrepant behaviors.
+Occasionally you may find that only specific services within your server respond slowly, or have intermittent connection problems, while other services usually behave without issue.
+This can lead to a frustrating situation where you cannot correctly diagnose the behavior due to discrepant behaviors.

 In this article, we'll cover one tool for diagnosing these behaviors - MTR.